 If a PI is found to be invalid based on inaccurate or incomplete data, then the associated cornerstone may not be adequately evaluated, and additional inspections within the areas measured by the PI are scheduled.
 The baseline inspection program also provides guidance for NRC actions in response to incomplete or unreported PIs.

-3 and 3 describe the scope and basis for: (1) the NRC response to discrepant or unreported PI data and (2) PI verification inspection activities, respectively.
+Exhibits 36 and 37 describe the scope and basis for: (1) the NRC response to discrepant or unreported PI data, and (2) PI verification inspection activities, respectively.

 03.02 Problem Identification and Resolution

+Inspection of licensee problem identification and resolution (PI&R) programs has been a key component of the ROP since the inception of the program.
+The PI&R Comprehensive Review Attachment 4, “Problem Identification and Resolution Basis and History,” (ML20247J599) is an in-depth history of the procedure and its basis.

-he primary means by which licensees maintain an appropriate level of safety is through an effective program to correct deficiencies involving human performance, equipment, programs, and procedures.
-The NRC’s confidence in the effectiveness of these programs is the basis for the NRC’s policy of closing lowerlevel violations when they are entered into the licensee’s corrective action program without independently verifying the final corrective actionsThe inspection program verifies that our confidence in licensees’ programs is still deserved and periodically verifies the final actions on some of the violations are proper.
+One of the primary means by which licensees maintain an appropriate level of safety is through an effective PI&R program to correct deficiencies involving human performance, equipment, programs, and procedures.
+The NRC’s confidence in the effectiveness of these programs is the basis for the NRC’s policy of closing lower-level violations when they are entered into the licensee’s corrective action program without independently verifying the final corrective actions, which in turn is a basis for implementation of the ROP.
+Section 2.3.2 of the Enforcement Policy describes the NRC policy for dispositioning most violations associated with green findings as NCVs for licensees that have “implemented a corrective action program that is determined to be adequate by the NRC.”
+That policy states that “[t]he NRC will credit a formal corrective action program that has been inspected and found to meet regulatory guidance, industry standards, or both.”
+The inspection program verifies that our confidence in licensees’ programs is still deserved and periodically verifies the final actions on some of the lower-level violations are proper.

 The process for evaluating PI&R consists of a performance-based review of the licensees’ deficiency reporting process, self-assessments, quality assurance audits, causal analyses of events, and corrective actions.
 The review of corrective actions includes following them up to validate their effective implementation.
 The NRC reviews the licensee’s activities in this area to verify that: (1) the scope of licensees’ identification and resolution programs bounds the key attributes in the cornerstones; (2) causes of problems and issues have been properly determined and corrective actions are timely and effective; and (3) the generic implication or extent of condition has been appropriately considered.
 Issues identified regarding the licensee’s implementation of its corrective action program are assessed for risk significance using the Significance Determination Process (SDP).